Peter O'Hagan

 Peter O'Hagan was an Irish Nationalist politician who sat as a Social Democratic and Labour Party (SDLP) Councillor on Lisburn City Council.
 He was one of three SDLP members of the predominantly Unionist council.

+Background

 O'Hagan represented the electoral ward of Killultagh, County Antrim.
 In 1998, O'Hagan became the first nationalist Mayor of Lisburn.
-In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in Lagan Valley.
+In 1996, he was an unsuccessful candidate in the Northern Ireland Forum election in Lagan Valley.

 O'Hagan died on 23 December 2009.